Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ## Credits
 ### Content
 All content on this site were written by me.
+All information about movies is taken from wikipedia.org.

 ### Media
 All photos were taken from google.